codersmty/guides/high_performance_pg_queries.md

 ####Improving query performance involves the following topics:
  1. Knowing the types of indexes in PG and their use cases.
- 2. Use Explan and Analyze to dig into query execution plans.
+ 2. Use Explain and Analyze to dig into query execution plans.
  3. Aggreation and subsets of tables beforing applying joins.
  4. Be aware of retrieving only the columns you need from your tuples.